 You’ll find this work at the back of Target.
-His two other murals in town are located at the back of SEC (a working dog) and at Harrison Dobson & Cottrell Solicitors (a possum, located on 2 Bridge Street East).
+His two other murals in town are located at the back of SEC (a working dog, pictured earlier in this post) and at Harrison Dobson & Cottrell Solicitors (a possum, located on 2 Bridge Street East).

-Adnate painted a third mural for Wall to Wall, located in the Uniting Church at Goorambat.
+A third mural is just outside of Benalla, located in the Uniting Church at Goorambat.

-Artists: Julian Clavijo, Insane51, Adnate and Claire Foxton
+Artists: Julian Clavijo, Insane51, Adnate & Claire Foxton

 These walls are located outside the NEA Gallery and get painted over a fair bit.

 Unfortunately, Insane51 hadn’t finished his mural (of the woman swimming) while we were there.
 He does pretty, ah insane 3D works, so I’m looking forward to going back and checking out the finished product!

 Found in Rambling Rose Carpark.
 The carpark is located on the street behind 78-80 Bridge Street East.

 Sirium’s second work is of a snake on Fruits ‘N’ Fare, Bridge Street.

 This particular work appears on the Denny Street Community Wall (which also features a work by Leonard Siaw).

 Kaff-eine has a total of four artworks around town and they’re all of horsies (and unicorns, to be specific).
 You can find them on Hannah Street, at Paint By Numbers (pictured below) and at the Benalla Library.